laiadc/DL-schrodinger/README.md

 A deep learning approach to generate the fundamental and excited eigenfunctions of multiple Hamiltonians.

 This repostory contains the code used to reproduce the eigenstates of molecular potentials.
 The results are illustrated in a set of [Jupyter](https://jupyter.org/) notebooks.
-The whole code is the result of the work in <a href = https://arxiv.org/abs/2103.00202> this paper</a>.
+The whole code is the result of the work in <a href = https://arxiv.org/abs/2103.00202 target=_blank> this paper</a>.
 Any contribution or idea to continue the lines of the proposed work will be very welcome.

 **Remark**: We recommend the readers to view the notebooks in [Google Colaboratory](https://colab.research.google.com/) for nicer presentation and correct visualization of the figures.
 To open the notebooks in Google Colaboratory one can click on the links below, or use the button [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]() found in the first line of every notebook.